GABETROLL/holbertonschool-web_front_end/designer_language/blog.md

 It definitely doesn't solve the app being very overwhelming, having too many things on screen, and making the process of building/organizing ``Your Library`` easier.
 In fact, in the real interface, there's a lot more hidden options that I didn't find, since I wasn't looking for them, like the radio or the queue.

 ### Regina's Feedback
 "I'm glad that there's now an option to add music from Online directly to My Library!
-I also appreciate that the searchbars have been labeled.But I still think there are too many things on screen, and organizing and building my library is still as tough as ever!"
+I also appreciate that the searchbars have been labeled, and I'm glad that there's now more ways to sort the playlists.
+But I still think there are too many things on screen, and organizing and building my library is still as tough as ever!
+I prefer this version, since it's more practical, but it's still hard to understand."

 ## Prototype
 Here's the [Figma prototype](https://www.figma.com/file/qAa7DvyAHcFIZXxjQvdMpx/Spotify-(Copy)?type=design&node-id=615%3A141&mode=design&t=deZIyV7Zcdr3WKVv-1).